synthercat/Unity-Benchmark/README.md

 Use this script to see how your scene performs and shows on varius devices

 ### Usage
-Note : If you are benchmarking a Google VR scene, Add a GvrHead to the camera of that scene and disable tracking for both rotation and position to keep the camera still during benchmarking
+Note-1 : If you are benchmarking a Google VR scene, Add a GvrHead to the camera of that scene and disable tracking for both rotation and position to keep the camera still during benchmarking
+Note-2 : If on android go to `Player settings-> Other settings` and change Write Permission to `external`

 1. Add the script to an empty object of an empty scene
 - Choose the name of the scene to test